nakira974/neo-c/README.md

 From version 1.2.5 int a = 0; a(); --> segmentation fault.
 This bug has been fixed.

 From version 1.2.6 Fixed exception heap bug.

+From version 1.2.7 Fixed exception heap bug.
+No support to transpile mode, -t option.

 # Language specifications